Marina Skugareva: Biography

-In 1988 she married the painter Oleg Tistol and left for Moscow with him and painters Konstantin Reunov and Yana Bystrova.
+In 1988, she married the painter Oleh Tistol and left for Moscow with him and painters Konstantin Reunov and Yana Bystrova.
 There they lived and worked in the squat "Furmanny Lane", and later in 'Trehprudny Lane", where the famous "Gallery at Trehprudny Lane" was situated, founded by Konstantin Reunov and Avdey Ter-Oganyan.

-In May 1992 Marina Skugareva and Oleg Tistol received grants from the Christoph Merian Stiftung fund within the cultural exchange program and left for Basel, where they lived until 1993.
-In Switzerland they participated in several exhibitions with Gia Japaridze and André Clément.
+In May 1992 Marina Skugareva and Oleh Tistol received grants from the Christoph Merian Stiftung fund within the cultural exchange program and left for Basel, where they lived until 1993.
+In Switzerland, they participated in several exhibitions with Gia Japaridze and André Clément.
 The Swiss artists Suzette Beck, Ronald Wüthrich, and Ilse Ermen became good friends of Marina and later even the heroes of her paintings.

-Since 1993 Marina Skugareva has lived and worked in Kiev.
+Since 1993 Marina Skugareva has lived and worked in Kyiv.